 3. Sunseed Natural Dust Bath for Chinchillas — Premium Choice

-This dust bath by Sunseed consists of volcanic ash, which is a favorite material for chins to roll in while in the wild.
-As such, this dust bath promotes natural grooming behavior while allowing your chin to have fun.
+This dust bath by Sunseed consists of volcanic ash, which is a favorite material for chins.
+The natural dust bath promotes positive grooming behavior while allowing your chin to have fun.

 This dust bath is also quite soft and comfortable and does not harm a chinchilla’s coat, skin, eyes, or lungs.
-This is because it does not contain additional colorants, extenders, or any other type of chemical.
+Sunseed Natural does not contain additional colorants, extenders, or any other type of chemical.

 While this is no doubt a premium-quality item, it is costlier than most other options that can get the job done.

 This dust bath from the Supreme Tiny Friends Farm is made from 100% natural sand—ideal for many small furry critters including mice, hamsters, gerbils, degus, and other small animals.

 While this dust bath is incredibly effective at extracting dirt and oils from your chinchilla’s coat, its biggest advantage perhaps is the fact that it is dust-free.